-Current Position: State Delegate for VA House District 89 since 2018
+Current Position: State Delegate of District 89 since 2018

 Jay Jones completed his undergraduate studies at the College of William and Mary, where he was a double major in Government and History, and obtained his law degree from the University of Virginia.
 Upon graduation from law school, Jay began practicing law in Norfolk.
 Prior to attending law school, he was an associate with Goldman Sachs where he focused on risk management and rating advisory.

 Jay was raised in a family that believes deeply in public service and devotion to our city and its people.
 Currently, Jay serves as a member of the board of the Boys and Girls Club of Southeastern Virginia.

 Source: Campaign page